Educ. Home Page

 D3.6M, Underwater Welding Code, wet or dry, and perform other weld-related activities.

-I am already a certified diver; what other training do I need to qualify as a welder-diver?
+- I am a certified surface welder; what other training do I need to qualify as a welder-diver?

 - The majority of work performed by an average welder-diver